frw-community/FRW-Free-Web/DOCS_PHILOSOPHY_UPDATE.md

 Want to help?
 Run a node in your region!
 Takes 5 minutes: frw.network/run-node

-Together we build the decentralized web! 🌍
+Together we build the decentralized web!
+[WORLD]
 ```

 ---